How to snag an Ontario Parks reservation

 Yes, the competition is tough for walk-in and interior sites, but that doesn’t mean they shouldn’t be on your radar or that you shouldn’t try a new adventure.

-This approach has filled up my calendar with car camping on the beach, plus 4 walk-ins, 5 backpacking and 3 paddle-in camping trips.
+This approach has filled up my calendar with car camping on the beach, plus four walk-ins, five backpacking trips, and three paddle-in camping trips.

 11. Don’t give up!

-Join the Facebook Ontario Parks Cancellations group – members post reservations they need to transfer, cancel – and you can post about sites you’re looking for.
+Join the Facebook Ontario Parks Cancellations group.
+Members post reservations they need to transfer or cancel, and you can post about sites you’re looking for.

 There are only a few rules – be nice to other members and no profits can be made!